Running Turtle: Plot

 Jo Pil-seong is an idle detective who spends his time scratching off lottery tickets in his office, while his wife and children work in a manhwa shop.
-Pil-seong secretly takes his wife's emergency money of ₩300,000 and tells his friend to bet it on a bull name Gomi in a bullfight.
-Gomi is declared as a winner, and Pil-seong's friends celebrate their victory later that night as they wait for him to arrive.
+Pil-seong secretly takes his wife's emergency money of ₩300,000 and tells his friend to bet it on a bull named Gomi in a bullfight.
+Gomi is declared a winner, and Pil-seong's friends celebrate their victory later that night as they wait for him to arrive.

 Meanwhile, an escaped prisoner named Song Gi-tae intervenes in the celebration and steals Pil-seong's money.
-When Pil-seong finds out what has happened he confronts the criminal, but suffers a humiliating defeat.
+When Pil-seong finds out what has happened he confronts the criminal but suffers a humiliating defeat.

 Pil-seong reports to his colleagues and his boss that he encountered the infamous Gi-tae, but none of them believed in him.
-In an attempt to recapture Gi-tae, Pil-seong decides to recruit his friends (who were beaten up by Gi-tae earlier) and found him inside a house with his girlfriend, Kyeong-joo.
-Formulating a plan, Pil-seong tells his friends to stand by the outside window of where Gi-tae was, while Pil-seong himself sneaks into the house, armed with pepper spray.
+In an attempt to recapture Gi-tae, Pil-seong decides to recruit his friends (who were beaten up by Gi-tae earlier) and find him inside a house with his girlfriend, Kyeong-joo.
+Formulating a plan, Pil-seong tells his friends to stand by the outside window of where Gi-tae is, while Pil-seong himself sneaks into the house, armed with pepper spray.
 Gi-tae, however, was aware of Pil-seong's presence and once escaped before the police arrived.
 Before leaving, Gi-tae takes out his knife, stabs Pil-seong's right hand, and warns him that the next time he'll kill him if he tries to capture him again.

-Suffering from public humiliation as well as being kicked out of the house by his wife (because of her money), Pil-seong decides to train himself in fighting Gi-tae.
-When taking taekwondo lessons one day, Pil-seong learns that the upper part of the human rib cage is the vulnerable area of taking his opponents down.
-He later buys himself his own handgun as his own personal defense weapon.
+Suffering from public humiliation as well as being kicked out of the house by his wife (because of her money), Pil-seong decides to train himself to fight Gi-tae.
+When taking taekwondo lessons one day, Pil-seong learns that the upper part of the human rib cage is the vulnerable area for taking his opponents down.
+He later buys himself his handgun as his own personal defense weapon.

-In the next encounter of Gi-tae, Pil-seong got him surrounded by keeping Kyeong-joo hostage.
+In the next encounter with Gi-tae, Pil-seong got him surrounded by keeping Kyeong-joo hostage.
 As he forced Gi-tae to keep moving on, Pil-seong's friends intervened, causing Gi-tae to escape once again.
-Pil-seong's friends begged him to give up capturing Gi-tae for his own sake, but he refuses.
+Pil-seong's friends beg him to give up capturing Gi-tae for his own sake, but he refuses.